 Fail #5: Getting too Excited for the False Summit

 Maybe if I had bothered to do any research, I wouldn’t have gotten so excited when we reached what I thought was the top of Mt.
 Bierstadt.
 After reaching the nice flat area that I had been looking up at in anticipation for hours, my dear husband about broke my heart when he pointed to a pile of rocks and said, “No babe, that’s the summit.”

-Making it to the Top, Despite our Mistakes!
+Making it to the Top of Mt.
+Bierstadt, Despite our Mistakes!

-After taking a few awesome, celebratory pics at the summit and eating our lame “meal” we hustled down the mountain to try to beat the storm.
+After taking a few awesome, celebratory pics at the summit of Mount Bierstadt and eating our lame “meal” we hustled down the mountain to try to beat the incoming storm.
 When we finally got back to the car I was soaked, exhausted, sore, dehydrated and starving, but damn proud of myself.

 I sat in the car crying tears of accomplishment, relief and happiness as I shoved gas-station food down my throat and guzzled water.

 A year prior I could barely hike 3 miles at a slight incline.
-I had just hiked up a mountain.
+I had just hiked up a mountain, a 14er at that, even if it was one of the easy 14ers.
 It was probably the biggest physical and mental challenge I had conquered yet.
 And, I was so excited to have shared the experience with my supportive, wonderful husband.
 (He deserves endless praise for listening to my countless complaints).
 Mt.
 Bierstadt was more beautiful than I had ever imagined it would be.
 And, despite our major fails, the experience was so rewarding!
 I knew this would be the first of many epic adventures.
 But hopefully the rest will be better executed.